liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 In the illustration below, each arrow may be read using the words “can be a member of.”
-So this means that Organizations can be members of Communities, Communities can be members of Roles, Users can be members of anything, and so on.
+So this means that Organizations can be members of Sites, Sites can be members of Roles, Users can be members of anything, and so on.
 Though this seems very complex, it provides a powerful mechanism for portal administrators to configure portal resources and security in a consistent and robust manner.
 It is